streamingfast/substreams/docs/new/getting-started/evm/emv-first-sql.md

 3. `Project name`: give a name to the project.
 This will be used to create the folder in your computer.

-4. `Select the chain`: select the EVM chain (Arbitrum, Ethereum Mainnet, Polygon...)
+4. `Select the chain`: select the EVM chain (Arbitrum, Ethereum Mainnet, Polygon...).

 5. `Contract address`: input the smart contract address that you want to index.
 The ABI will be fetched from the corresponding blockchain scanner (e.g. Etherscan or Arbiscan).
 This might take a few seconds to complete.